cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 [^2]: It went well, if you ask me.
 [^3]: Going over time is one of the worst crimes of a public speaker.
 [^4]: ~~Surprisingly~~ most people don't understand code.
 Showing some code is a guarantee of being perceived as expert.
-[^5]: Some speakers, funnily enough, have too many good ideas, and you don't know what it's all about because which one is the good one?
+[^5]: Some speakers, funnily enough, have too many good ideas, and you don't know what it's all about because... which one is the good one?

 [//]: # (Enable Latex support, see https://zjuwhw.github.io/2017/06/04/MathJax.html)
 <script type="text/x-mathjax-config">